In Memoriam

 Ermon Jones had a distinguished record in education and community activism being the first African American to purchase a home in the Gables section of Neptune by successfully winning a New Jersey Supreme Court landmark housing bias decision (Jones v.
 Haridor Realty) that provided homeownership opportunities for blacks throughout New Jersey.

-In an interview with visitmonmouth.com, Jones says his greatest accomplishment was in education, housing, and employment.
+In an interview with visitmonmouth.com, Jones says his greatest accomplishment was his impact in education, housing, and employment.

 “I think I have demonstrated concern and interest and a sensitivity for these three areas of life here in Monmouth County.
 I had the opportunity to work towards the equality of employment opportunities based upon the person’s abilities rather than his or her skin color.
 The second area has undoubtedly been education, which is very important, because it has had an effect upon my life and my progress, and on what I’ve been able to achieve.
 I think it’s a key element as far as youngsters are concerned, and this has been borne out of my many years with the Head Start program.”